 In fact, some enthusiasts have a special wall displaying past helmets that they have used.
 Each helmet has its own story, which makes it a great way to remember the good times on your motorcycle.

 #8.
-Reuse it as Hanging Basket or to grow small plants
+Reuse it as Hanging Basket

 The shape of helmets makes it very convenient for people to repurpose them for household activities like potting plants and making baskets.
 The durable materials used to make helmets make them great pots for small plants.